Alicia Keys: 2006–2008: Film debut and As I Am

 In 2006, Keys won three NAACP Image Awards, including Outstanding Female Artist and Outstanding Song for "Unbreakable".
 She also received the Starlight Award from the Songwriters Hall of Fame.
-In October 2006, she played the voice of Mommy Martian in the "Mission to Mars" episode of Nick Jr.’s CGI-animated children's television series The Backyardigans, in which she sang an original song, "Almost Everything Is Boinga Here".
+In October 2006, she played the voice of Mommy Martian in the "Mission to Mars" episode of Nick Jr.'s CGI-animated children's television series The Backyardigans, in which she sang an original song, "Almost Everything Is Boinga Here".
 That same year, Keys nearly had a mental breakdown.
 Her grandmother had died and her family was heavily dependent on her.
 She felt she needed to "escape" and went to Egypt for three weeks.
 She explained: "That trip was definitely the most crucial thing I've ever done for myself in my life to date.
 It was a very difficult time that I was dealing with, and it just came to the point where I really needed to—basically, I just needed to run away, honestly.
 And I needed to get as far away as possible."

 In November 2006 Keys performed live with David Bowie at a fundraising event in New York.
 This would be Bowie's last public performance.

 Keys made her film debut in early 2007 in the crime film Smokin' Aces, co-starring as an assassin named Georgia Sykes opposite Ben Affleck and Andy García.
 Keys received much praise from her co-stars in the film; Ryan Reynolds called her "so natural" and said she would "blow everybody away."
-Smokin' Aces was a moderate hit at the box office, earning $57,103,895 worldwide during its theatrical run.
 In the same year, Keys earned further praise for her second film, The Nanny Diaries, based on the 2002 novel of the same name, in which she co-starred alongside Scarlett Johansson and Chris Evans.
-The Nanny Diaries had a hit moderate performance at the box office, earning only $44,638,886 worldwide during its theatrical run.
 She also guest starred as herself in the "One Man Is an Island" episode of the drama series Cane.